Gokyo Lakes and Everest Base camp trek in early winter. 1st December – 20th December 2017

 Mount Cho Oyu 8201m 6th highest peak in the world with Gokyo Lake

 The hike to Machermo starts with a short but steep climb but levels out to an undulating terrain after an hour.
-It is a short 3-4 hours to reach Machermo; most trekkers stop here to allow themselves time to acclimatize.
+It is a quick 3-4 hours to reach Machermo; most trekkers stop here to allow themselves time to acclimatize.
 We decided to prepare our special meal consisting of super food and other beneficial ingredients for Tara that night as we do when there is a necessity to help our trekkers acclimatize.

 Machermo is supposedly the last place a Sherpa lady in 1974 spotted a Yeti.
 When she saw yeti, she fainted and when she came around one of her yaks was killed and partially eaten.